Metropolitan Community Church: History

-The first congregation was founded in Huntington Park, California, by former Pentecostal pastor Troy Perry on October 6, 1968.
+The first congregation was founded in Huntington Park, California, by former Baptist minister Troy Perry in 1968.
+Perry felt called to return to religious work after a suicide attempt in 1967, and after his friend was arrested during a police raid on a gay bar in 1968.
 This was a time when Christian attitudes toward homosexuality were almost universally unfavorable.
-The first congregation originally met in Perry's Huntington Park home.
+The first congregation originally met in Perry's Huntington Park home on October 6th, 1968, which 12 people attended.
 The church first gained publicity by ads taken out in The Advocate magazine.
 Perry declared the church was made up of born again believers.

 In 1969 the congregation had outgrown Perry's living room and moved to rented space at the Huntington Park Women's Club.
 It was at this point in time membership in the church grew to about 200 people.
 Due to discrimination the church was forced to move, and had a hard time finding a permanent place.
 During this period during the spring and summer of 1969 the church moved first to the Embassy Auditorium, and then a United Methodist Church for two weeks.
 The church ended up renting out the Encore Theatre in Hollywood from 1969 through 1971.

 Within months of the first worship service, Perry began receiving letters and visits from people who wanted to start Metropolitan Community Churches in other cities.
-MCC groups from eight U.S. cities were represented at the first General Conference in 1970: Los Angeles, San Francisco, San Diego, and Costa Mesa, California; Chicago, Illinois; Phoenix, Arizona; Kaneohe, Hawaii; and Dallas, Texas.
+MCC groups from eight US cities were represented at the first General Conference in 1970: Los Angeles, San Francisco, San Diego, and Costa Mesa, California; Chicago, Illinois; Phoenix, Arizona; Kaneohe, Hawaii; and Dallas, Texas.
 An MCC group existed in Miami, Florida, but did not send a delegate.
+At the conference, the congregations formed the Universal Fellowship of Metropolitan Community Churches (UFMCC) as their governing body.

-The church had its final move to a building it purchased at 2201 South Union Avenue in Los Angeles in early 1971.
+The church moved to a building it purchased at 2201 South Union Avenue in Los Angeles in 1971.
 The building was consecrated on March 7, 1971.
-MCC worshiped there until January 27, 1973, when the building was destroyed by what the Fire Department called a fire "of suspicious origin".
+MCC says this purchase makes them “the first gay/lesbian organization in the USA to own its own property."
+They also shared this building with Beth Chayim Chadashim, the world's first LGBTQ synagogue.
+MCC worshiped there until January 27, 1973, when the building was destroyed in two suspected arson attacks, which the Los Angeles Fire Department called fires "of suspicious origin."
+Multiple other MCC locations were the targets of arson attacks in 1973, including the Nashville Mission location and the San Francisco church location, which were both destroyed.